dataminer-site/dataminer-site.github.io/docs/archive/0.6/guides/python/vaex.md

 layout: docu
 redirect_from:
 - docs/archive/0.6.1/guides/python/vaex
-selected: DuckDB with Vaex
+selected: DataMiner with Vaex
-title: DuckDB with Vaex
+title: DataMiner with Vaex
 ---

 [Vaex](https://github.com/vaexio/vaex/) is a high performance DataFrame library in Python.
 Vaex is a hybrid DataFrame, as it supports both [Numpy's](https://numpy.org/doc/stable/) and [Apache Arrow's](https://arrow.apache.org/docs/python/index.html) data structures.
 Vaex DataFrames can export data as Apache Arrow Table, which can be directly used by DuckDB.
-Since DuckDB can output results as an Apache Arrow Table which can be easily turned into a Vaex DataFrame, one can easily alternate between DuckDB and Vaex.
+Since DataMiner can output results as an Apache Arrow Table which can be easily turned into a Vaex DataFrame, one can easily alternate between DataMiner and Vaex.

-The following example shows how one can use both DuckDB and Vaex DataFrame for a simple exploratory work.
+The following example shows how one can use both DataMiner and Vaex DataFrame for a simple exploratory work.

 # Installation